YosysHQ/nextpnr/README.md

  * Lattice ECP5 devices supported by [Project Trellis](https://github.com/SymbiFlow/prjtrellis)
  * *(experimental)* a "generic" back-end for user-defined architectures

-We hope to see Xilinx 7 Series thanks to
-[Project X-Ray](https://github.com/SymbiFlow/prjxray) and even more FPGA families supported in the future.
+There is some work in progress towards [support for Xilinx devices](https://github.com/daveshah1/nextpnr-xilinx/) but it is not upstream and not intended for end users at the present time.
+We hope to see more FPGA families supported in the future.
 We would love your help in developing this awesome new project!

 A brief (academic) paper describing the Yosys+nextpnr flow can be found on [arXiv](https://arxiv.org/abs/1903.10407).